 Energy efficiency – results beat expectations

-For many years DNV GL has been providing advisory services to shipping companies to help them build a sustainable culture focused on energy efficiency and performance management.
+For many years DNV has been providing advisory services to shipping companies to help them build a sustainable culture focused on energy efficiency and performance management.
 Abu Dhabi’s ADNOC Logistics & Services achieved an impressive 23 per cent of cost savings.

 It has been a difficult decade for nearly all segments of the shipping industry.
 A weakening global trade volume and intense competition in the wake of the financial crisis, soaring bunker prices, an increasingly complex regulatory landscape, and public scrutiny of the logistic sector’s ecological footprint forced shipping companies around the globe to review their ways of doing business.